Hemel Hempstead: Apsley Mills

-The former John Dickinson & Co. mills site, straddling the canal at Apsley, was redeveloped with two retail parks, a Sainsbury's supermarket, 3 low rise office blocks, housing, a mooring basin and a hotel.
-A further office block was also built.
+The former John Dickinson & Co. mills site, straddling the canal at Apsley, was redeveloped with two retail parks, a Sainsbury's supermarket, three low-rise office blocks, housing, a mooring basin and a Holiday Inn Express hotel, as well as an additional office block.
 Some buildings have been retained for their historic interest and to provide a home for the Apsley Paper Museum.

-The now disused mill site at Nash Mills was also redeveloped to build housing and community facilities, it retains some historic buildings.
+The now disused mill site at Nash Mills was also redeveloped to build housing and community facilities.
+It retains some historic buildings.

 Marlowes and the Old Town

-An indoor shopping mall was developed adjacent to the south end of the Marlowe's retail area in 1990, and in 2005 the Riverside development designed by Bernard Engle Architects was opened, effectively extending the main shopping precinct towards the Plough Roundabout.
-The new centre includes several outlets for national retailers including Debenhams, Starbucks, Waterstones and others.
-These two developments have moved the ’centre of gravity’ of the retail centre away from the north end of Marlowe's has become an area for secondary outlets.
-Further extensive redevelopment of the northern end of Marlowes was also given the green light in 2007 and has now been completed.
+An indoor shopping mall was developed adjacent to the south end of the Marlowes retail area in 1990.
+In 2005, the Riverside development, designed by Bernard Engle Architects, was opened, effectively extending the main shopping precinct towards the Plough Roundabout.
+The new centre includes several outlets for national retailers, including Starbucks and Waterstones.
+These two developments have moved the 'centre of gravity' of the retail centre away from the north end of Marlowes, which has become an area for secondary outlets.
+Further extensive redevelopment of the northern end of Marlowes was given the green light in 2007 and has since been completed.